IBM/graph-db-insights/README.md

 ## 1. Deploy OrientDB on Kubernetes Cluster
-Deploy OrientDB on Kubernetes cluster using [Deploy Orientdb on Kubernetes](https://github.com/IBM/deploy-graph-db-container).
+Deploy OrientDB on Kubernetes cluster using [Deploy OrientDB on Kubernetes](https://github.com/IBM/deploy-graph-db-container).
 It will expose the ports on IBM Bluemix through which OrientDB can be accessed from the Jupyter notebook on IBM DSX.
-Use the `ip-address of your cluster` and node port `port 2424` on which the orientDB console is mapped, to access that orientDB through Jupyter notebook.
+Use the `ip-address of your cluster` and node port `port 2424` on which the OrientDB console is mapped, to access that OrientDB through Jupyter notebook.

 ## 2. Sign up for the Data Science Experience